Corystospermaceae

 Corystosperms are a group of extinct seed plants (often referred to as "seed ferns") belonging to the family Corystospermaceae (also called Umkomasiaceae) assigned to the order Corystospermales or Umkomasiales.
 They were first described based on fossils collected by Hamshaw Thomas from the Burnera Waterfall locality near the Umkomaas River of South Africa.
 Corystosperms are typified by a group of plants that bore forked Dicroidium leaves, Umkomasia cupulate ovulate structures and Pteruchus pollen organs, which grew as trees that were widespread over Gondwana during the Middle and Late Triassic.
 Other fossil Mesozoic seed plants with similar leaf and/or reproductive structures have also sometimes been included within the "corystosperm" concept sensu lato, such as the "doyleoids" from the Early Cretaceous of North America and Asia.
 A potential corystosperm sensu lato, the leaf genus Komlopteris, is known from the Eocene of Tasmania, around 53-50 million years old, over 10 million years after the Cretaceous–Paleogene extinction event.

 Description

 Classic Umkomasiaceae have helmet-like cupules around ovules born in complex large branching structures (Umkomasia).
 The pollen organ (Pteruchus) has numerous cigar-shaped pollen sacs hanging from epaulette-like blades, again in complex branching structures.

 The architecture and size of Dicroidium leaves is highly variable, going from simple to tripinnate, to needle-like to lobed or dissected leaflets, however, all leaves are united by being bifurcated at the base.

 The Dicroidium plant (which bore Dicroidium leaves, Umkomasia seed bearing structures and Pteruchus pollen organs) is thought to have grown as large trees, with trunks at least 10 m tall and over 50 cm wide.
-Some other possible corystosperms like Pachypteris may have grown as shrubs.
+Some other possible corystosperms like Pachypteris may have grown as shrubs or Mangroves.
+While the +70 cm Dichopteris may have grown convergently with the extant Nypa fruticans.